Skip to contentSkip to navigationSkip to topbar

 • When the Signaling Region is gll then the region with minimum latency to the client is selected for signaling traffic.

-• When the Media Region is gll then the Signaling Region of the first participant connecting to the Group Room is selected for media traffic.
+• When the Media Region is gll then the Signaling Region of the first participant connecting to the Room is selected for media traffic.
 Note, that due to this, in ad-hoc Rooms Media Region can be specified at connect time from the first Participant SDK.

 (information)